← Back home

 • forward <steps> - move forward on the grid.

-• left/right <angle> - turn clockwise or counter-clockwise.
+• left <angle> / right <angle> - turn counter-clockwise or clockwise.

 How to Play